Tivic Health Systems Inc. (TIVC) Shares Down Despite Recent Market Volatility

-Tivic Health Systems Inc. (NASDAQ: TIVC)’s stock price has decreased by -3.53 compared to its previous closing price of 0.20.
-Nevertheless, the company has seen a loss of -1.24% in its stock price over the last five trading days.
+Tivic Health Systems Inc. (NASDAQ: TIVC)’s stock price has decreased by -4.30 compared to its previous closing price of 0.23. but the company has seen a 8.95% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Tivic Health Systems Inc. (NASDAQ: TIVC) Right Now?